tongjiSEEMCT/tongjiSEEMCT.github.io/index.md

 ## Announcements

-[2019-03-10] PhD candidate Li Wang's oral defense for graduation will be held on 2019.3.14 in #1239, Siping road, Shanghai.
+[2019-03-10] PhD candidate Li Wang's oral defense for graduation will be held on 2019.3.14 in Physics Building of Tongji University, No.1239, Siping Road, Shanghai.

 ## Publications